Why Do You Love?

 18 It is always good to be made much of for a good purpose, and not only when I am present with you, 19 my little children, for whom I am again in the anguish of childbirth until Christ is formed in you!

-The imagery of childbirth takes us back to all that Paul went through to lead them to Jesus in the first place!
-The first missionary journey was brutal, then he came back again after the Jerusalem Council, and now he’s having to go through all that all over again!
+The imagery of childbirth takes us back to all that Paul went through to lead them to Jesus in the first place!The first missionary journey was brutal, and now he’s likely writing this while he’s on the way back to do it all over again!

-In calling them “my little children” Paul could not express a deeper since of love.
-Parents love their children more than anybody.
-It’s a bond that is unlike any other bond, and therefore for Paul, a grief unlike any other grief.
-Next Sunday is Mother’s Day and then in June we have Father’s Day; the purpose of which is to remind all of us to appreciate those who poured themselves into us at a level nobody else did; who worried for us, looked out for us, labored for us, sacrificed for us, and loved us deeper and more intensely than anybody else on the planet.
-So, think about that, Paul calls these believers “his children,” not with some kind of Messiah complex, but rather to demonstrate to them just how much he loves them!
+In calling them “my little children,” Paul could not express a deeper sense of love.Parents love their children more than anybody.
+Our parents worried for us, looked out for us, labored for us, sacrificed for us, and loved us deeper and more intensely than anybody else on the planet.
+Therefore, when Paul calls these believers “his children,” he’s not doing so with some kind of Messiah complex, but rather to demonstrate to them just how much he genuinely and deeply loves them!

-But it’s also to express just how much grief he is in over their turning away from a relationship with Christ for a relationship with religion!
-He is in ANGUISH, that is, the pain a woman goes through when she gives birth to a child, because after all this effort, he’s back to square one again with them.
+But it’s also to express just how much grief he is in over their turning away from a relationship with Christ for a relationship with religion!He is in ANGUISH, that is, the pain a woman goes through when she gives birth to a child, because after all this effort, he’s back to square one again with them.
 He’s back to having to teach them the basic Gospel all over again; he’s back to having to convince them that God’s love is unaffected by religious performance or even their sin!
-Paul is back to having to pry their hands off faith in religious practices and rules, and back to faith in Christ and all He did for us through His death, burial, and resurrection!
+Paul is back to having to pry their hands off faith in religious practices and rules and back to faith in Christ and all He did for us through His death, burial, and resurrection!

-Now this is startling, because the Judaizers are saying true Christ likeness comes by obeying the Old Testament laws, traditions and customs, including the oral laws they had developed over the centuries to help guarantee they were actually obeying all that God gave Moses.
-However, Paul is saying in doing so, you guys have actually left what is like Christ for what is not; you guys are actually becoming less like Christ, all while claiming to be more like Him!
-The reason is that Old Testament Law is not the standard of righteousness, Jesus is, so in leaving the grace of Christ, they were leaving the reality and experience of actual righteousness for what it is not!
+Now, this is startling, because the Judaizers taught that true Christ likeness came by obeying the Old Testament laws, traditions, and customs, including the oral laws the Jews had developed over the centuries to help guarantee they were actually obeying all that God gave Moses.However, Paul is telling the believers in Galatia that aligning with the teaching of the Judaizers is actually causing them to become less like Christ!
+The reason is that Old Testament Law is not the standard of righteousness; Jesus is, so in leaving the grace of Christ, they were leaving the reality and experience of actual righteousness for what it is not!

 20 I wish I could be present with you now and change my tone, for I am perplexed about you.

-K.S.
-Wuest wrote,
+S. Wuest wrote,

 “Robertson says in connection with this passage, “Paul could put his heart into his voice.
 The pen stands between them.
 He knew the power of his voice on their hearts.”
 But the apostle found it impossible to go to them at that time, and thus in the providence of God, the Church has the letter to the Galatians, and has found it a tower of strength and a bulwark against the heresy which teaches that salvation is appropriated by faith plus works.”
+8Wuest, K. S. (1997).
+Wuest’s word studies from the Greek New Testament: for the English reader (Vol. 3, pp. 130–131).
+Grand Rapids: Eerdmans.

 In other words, God was at work in this situation and used it to provide the most focused letter in the entire Bible on the difference between a relationship with God through Jesus, and all the religious stuff that tries to replicate or supplement it.
-Had Paul been able to do what he wanted to do, that is to actually talk face to face with the people he deeply loved, then you and I may not have this earth shattering letter, that more than any other book in the New Testament, eviscerates any rationality of bringing any sort of religious practice or thinking into the Christian faith!
+Had Paul been able to do what he wanted to do, that is, to actually talk face to face with the people he deeply loved, then you and I may not have this earth shattering letter, that more than any other book in the New Testament, eviscerates any rationality of bringing any sort of religious practice or thinking into the Christian faith!